-From what the inspectors observed, there was evidence that the six residents living in the centre received quality care in which their independence was promoted.
+From what the inspector observed, there was evidence that the six residents living in the centre received quality care in which their independence was promoted.
 Appropriate governance and management systems were in place which ensured that appropriate monitoring of the services provided was completed.
-However, there were some areas of improvement identified in relation to the maintenance of the premises and reviews of an environmental restriction in place for one of the residents.
+However, there were some areas of improvement identified in relation to the maintenance of the premises which had an impact from an infection control perspective.